The Helen B. Warner Prize honors early-career astronomers for outstanding recent contributions to observational or theoretical astronomy.

 Summary: Recognizes early-career astronomers for significant recent contributions to observational or theoretical astronomy.

-The Helen B. Warner Prize for Astronomy is awarded annually by the American Astronomical Society to an early-career astronomer who has made a significant contribution to observational or theoretical astronomy in the five years preceding the award.
-The prize aims to highlight and encourage impactful, innovative work that advances the understanding of astronomical phenomena, whether through theoretical insight or observational discovery.
-The award includes a monetary prize and formal recognition at the AAS annual meeting.
+The Helen B. Warner Prize for Astronomy is an annual award presented by the American Astronomical Society (AAS) to an early-career astronomer who has made a significant and innovative contribution to observational or theoretical astronomy within the five years preceding the award.
+The prize highlights impactful research, theoretical advances, or novel observational techniques that have advanced the field.
+Recognition is based on the significance and recentness of the nominee's work.